 Given the current state of data growth, the importance of organized data is greater than ever.
 The way your organization adapts to the large amounts of data about your suppliers and their products is crucial to your success in the industry.
 Here are three reasons your organization can benefit from clean, centrally managed supplier data.

-Here are three reasons your organization can benefit from clean, centrally managed supplier data:
+3 reasons any organization can benefit from high-quality supplier data:

 1. One Version of the Truth

 Information about your suppliers is likely stored across multiple systems and departments throughout your organization.
 If employees consistently have to make manual changes in multiple systems, it's more prone to errors.
 For example, one department might have named the supplier correctly as The Kraft Heinz Company while the other simply named the supplier Kraft.
 While each individual department may know the difference, this results in two separate supplier records being created.
 Enabling a data governance plan around your suppliers will allow you to have a clean and accurate supplier record, creating far smoother business transactions.

 In today’s technology-driven world, new guidelines are being created all the time.
 Several regulations from the FDA, EPA, SEC, and more affect companies every day.
 For instance, the FDA provides a Debarment List for Food Importation.
 While your company may not be directly using anyone on that list, you also need to know that your suppliers aren't using them, either.